 Yellowstone National Park was the first designated National Park within the United States, and widely regarded as the first National Park in the world.
 Established as a park in 1872 by Congress, it was a major influence in creating the National Park Service in 1916.
 Yellowstone is known for wildlife and active geothermal areas.
-Yellowstone is a popular summer destination, but it also has some excellent winter activities.
-Winter in Yellowstone has tours that are fun for the entire family, lots of wildlife and small crowds, making it a great time to visit.
+A popular summer destination, Yellowstone also has some excellent winter activities.
+Yellowstone in the winter has tours that are fun for the entire family, lots of wildlife and small crowds, making it a great time to visit.

 Norris Basin & the geothermal areas

 Grand Prismatic Spring

 Grand Canyon of Yellowstone